manugarciaquismondo/MeCoGUI/README.md

 MeCoGUI is a minimalistic Graphic User Interface (GUI) for the modeling and simulation of P-Lingua models using pLinguaCore.
 MeCoGUI provides controls to parse, simulate and export P system specifications.

-To run MeCoGUI, first compile the source files from pLinguaCore and MeCoGUI into binary (.class) Java files.
-Upon running MeCoGUI, the following interface must appear:
+To run MeCoGUI, download the files __jar/MeCoGUI.jar__ and the folder __jar/MeCoGUI_lib__ in a command prompt console.
+Then, type:

+> java -jar MeCoGUI.jar

+After this, the following interface must appear:

 ![MeCoGUI main screen](https://github.com/manugarciaquismondo/MeCoGUI/blob/master/images/mecogui_main.png)